Ceres (dwarf planet)

-Ceres's small size means that even at its brightest, it is too dim to be seen by the naked eye, except under extremely dark skies.
+Ceres's diameter is about a quarter that of the Moon.
+Its small size means that even at its brightest it is too dim to be seen by the naked eye, except under extremely dark skies.
 Its apparent magnitude ranges from 6.7 to 9.3, peaking at opposition (when it is closest to Earth) once every 15- to 16-month synodic period.
 As a result, its surface features are barely visible even with the most powerful telescopes, and little was known about it until the robotic NASA spacecraft Dawn approached Ceres for its orbital mission in 2015.

-Dawn found Ceres's surface to be a mixture of water ice, and hydrated minerals such as carbonates and clay.
-Gravity data suggest Ceres to be partially differentiated into a muddy (ice-rock) mantle/core and a less dense but stronger crust that is at most 30% ice by volume.
+Dawn found Ceres's surface to be a mixture of water, ice, and hydrated minerals such as carbonates and clay.
+Gravity data suggest Ceres to be partially differentiated into a muddy (ice-rock) mantle/core and a less dense, but stronger crust that is at most thirty percent ice by volume.
 Although Ceres likely lacks an internal ocean of liquid water, brines still flow through the outer mantle and reach the surface, allowing cryovolcanoes such as Ahuna Mons to form roughly every fifty million years.
-This makes Ceres the closest known cryovolcanic body to the Sun, and the brines provide a potential habitat for microbial life.
+This makes Ceres the closest known cryovolcanically active body to the Sun.
+Ceres has an extremely tenuous and transient atmosphere of water vapour, vented from localised sources on its surface.

-In January 2014, emissions of water vapour were detected around Ceres, creating a tenuous, transient atmosphere known as an exosphere.
-This was unexpected because vapour is usually a hallmark of comets, not asteroids.

 History

 Discovery

 In the years between the acceptance of heliocentrism in the 18th century and the discovery of Neptune in 1846, several astronomers argued that mathematical laws predicted the existence of a hidden or missing planet between the orbits of Mars and Jupiter.
-In 1596 theoretical astronomer Johannes Kepler believed that the ratios between planetary orbits would conform to "God's design" only with the addition of two planets: one between Jupiter and Mars and one between Venus and Mercury.
-Other theoreticians, such as Immanuel Kant, pondered whether the gap had been created by the gravity of Jupiter; in 1761 astronomer and mathematician Johann Heinrich Lambert asked, "And who knows whether already planets are missing which have departed from the vast space between Mars and Jupiter?
+In 1596, theoretical astronomer Johannes Kepler believed that the ratios between planetary orbits would conform to "God's design" only with the addition of two planets: one between Jupiter and Mars and one between Venus and Mercury.
+Other theorists, such as Immanuel Kant, pondered whether the gap had been created by the gravity of Jupiter; in 1761, astronomer and mathematician Johann Heinrich Lambert asked: "And who knows whether already planets are missing which have departed from the vast space between Mars and Jupiter?
 Does it then hold of celestial bodies as well as of the Earth, that the stronger chafe the weaker, and are Jupiter and Saturn destined to plunder forever?"